 - Boots that can be paired with a cute outfit for going out, but can also stand up to long nights spent in cemeteries, parading through the cobblestone streets, or dancing in agave fields.
 I love these Chelsea Boots from Nisolo.

 - Sneakers/flip-flops/dressier shoes, per your travel needs.
-Aloha Sandals and Amour Vert both have great options for dressier sandals, heeled boots, practical heels and sneakers.
+Nisolo, Aloha Sandals and Amour Vert both have great options for dressier sandals, heeled boots, practical heels and sneakers.

 - Sunhat – You’ll want something to protect your face from rays during the day, such as this one from Cuyana, or packable hats from Wyldaire.